Quick Start for Dosimetry Check and

 rotates.
 The 10x10 is used both for

 defining the central ray and for calibation to monitor units.
-If you shoot all your beams at 0 gantry
+If you shoot all your beams at 0 gantry angle

-and centering.
-Use the letters “cal”
+centering.
+Use the letters “cal” within

-within the beam name for calibration files so the letters “cal” appear in the
+the beam name for calibration files so the letters “cal” appear in the

 integration file name.
 ConvertEPIDImages